ybinm/HCI_ProjectPage/index.md

   - Preconditions
     - Must know: how to manage the website, contact information of all users
   - Subtasks
-    - Log in to the website as a manager
-    - Look through to find if there is any recipe with wrong information (Error check)
+    - Look through to find if there is any recipe without cooking condition selected
     - Contact the uploader to edit the recipe
     - Check out system errors